SAINT-GOBAINTour Saint-Gobain12 place de l'Iris92400 CourbevoieFRANCE

 Brazilian and British national, Iêda Gomes Yell is a Director and a member of the Audit and Risk Committee of Bureau Veritas (a French listed company).
 She is also a Director and a member of the Nominating and Corporate Governance Committee and of the Remuneration Committee of Exterran Corporation (United States), a Director and Chairman of the Governance Committee of InterEnergy Group Holdings and a Director and a member of the Strategy Committee and of the Human Resources, Compliance and Sustainability Committee of Prumo Logistica S.A (Brazil).

 Anne-Marie Idrac is also a Director of Total and Bouygues, Chairman of the Advisory Board of the School of Public Affairs of Sciences Po Paris and Vice-Chairman of the Robert Schuman Foundation and senior advisor of the firm Sia Partners.
 In addition, since 2017, Ms. Idrac has been Senior Representative of the French Government for autonomous vehicle development strategy and, since January 2020, President of the France Logistique association.

-German national, Pamela Knapp is also a member of the Supervisory Board, Nomination, Compensation and Governance Committee and the Finance and Audit Committee of Peugeot S.A., a Director of the consulting firm HKP Group AG (Switzerland) and a Director and member of the Audit committee of Panalpina World Transport (Holding) Ltd (Switzerland) and a Director and member of the Audit Committee of NV Bekaert (Belgium).
+German national, Pamela Knapp is also a member of the Supervisory Board, Nomination, Compensation and Governance Committee and the Finance and Audit Committee of Peugeot S.A., a Director of the consulting firm HKP Group AG (Switzerland), a Director and member of the Audit committee of Panalpina World Transport (Holding) Ltd (Switzerland) and a Director and member of the Audit Committee of NV Bekaert (Belgium).

 Agnès Lemarchand is also a Director of CGG and BioMérieux and Chairman of Orchad SAS.